Few things are more nerve-wracking than having your car suddenly break down — and wondering if you can foot the bill to repair it.

 Some major insurance companies offer mechanical breakdown coverage as an add-on to a standard auto insurance policy.
 If your car insurance company does not offer this type of coverage, you can purchase it separately from a company that does.

 Final thoughts: Is mechanical breakdown insurance worth it?

-So, is mechanical breakdown car insurance worth it?
-If you like the peace of mind of knowing you will never get stuck with the full cost of an outrageously high repair bill – or simply worry that you will not be able to afford future repairs – this policy can make sense.
+If you like the peace of mind of knowing you will never get stuck with the full cost of an outrageously high repair bill – or worry that you cannot afford future repairs – this policy can make sense.